-The Free Application for Federal Student Aid (FAFSA) is the only application UND requires to determine your eligibility for financial aid programs.
+The Free Application for Federal Student Aid (FAFSA) is the only application UND requires to determine your eligibility for federal and state financial aid programs.

-For an estimate of the financial aid you may qualify to receive at UND, complete:
+For an estimate of the financial aid you may qualify to receive at UND, complete the:

-To automatically be considered for UND academic honor scholarships, you should apply by:
+To automatically be awarded UND academic scholarships, you should be accepted to UND by:

-After you have been admitted to UND, you will receive a User ID, Student ID number, and a University email address.
+After you've been accepted to UND, you'll receive a User ID, Student ID number and a University email address.
 All official correspondence from UND regarding your financial aid will be sent to this email address.

 2. Apply for other scholarships and waivers

-Other UND scholarship and tuition waiver programs require a separate application.
+Other UND scholarship and tuition waiver programs require a separate application process.
 Refer to Undergraduate Scholarships and Waivers for more information.
 Please note the deadline dates!

-3. Apply for financial aid by April 1
+3. Apply for financial aid beginning October 1

 If you have questions or need assistance, contact the UND Student Financial Aid Office.